SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube-stats.md

 but it was high time I live on my own dime.
 Moving out was the right choice -- __I was way too distracted with my old video games__ (Halo MCC, Modern Warfare, and Mario Kart Wii).

-Regardless, __moving sucked__ -- ESPECIALLY the monetary costs associated with it --
+Regardless, __moving sucked__ -- especially the monetary costs associated with it --
 __but I doubled my productivity__.
 Though I now had to do more household chores and figure out what to eat every day, I still found enough free time to start making 2 videos per week.
-This is a HUGE win.

 ### February
 __I unlisted my LeetCode videos__ because I didn't want people think I still made interview prep content.
 My total views dropped from 160k to 40k after I made this change.
-I basically destroyed my channel __in the hopes of "re-branding" it__.
+I basically destroyed my channel __in the hopes of rebranding it__.

 ### January
 I didn't post any YouTube videos from Nov 10th - Jan 13th and I still earned $50 of passive income in Dec.
 2020!